titola/neuropa/README.md

 the window.
 On 22 March, I have added reflecting materials (DVD and aluminium) between the window and the curtain.

+On September 8 2019 at 4:00 a.m., another instantaneous flash.

 I don't take medicines or drugs and fortunately my brain is still efficient.
 I will discover who are these ridiculous militarized stupids and I will humiliate who protect them.